top of page

 Website: www.campsentinel.org

-GWAV-Coop was formed in 2015 and matches local student needs with local donors.
-A social worker, school counselor, or care provider in the Governor Wentworth School District identifies a student’s need and contacts GWAV Coop.
-Periodically throughout the year, GWAV Coop emails its’ volunteer donor database with the requested needs.
+KINDCoop –KINDCoop was formed in 2015 and matches local student needs with local donors.
+A social worker, school counselor, or care provider in the Governor Wentworth School District identifies a student’s need and contacts KINDCoop.
+Periodically throughout the year, KINDCoop emails its’ volunteer donor database with the requested needs.
 If an individual wishes to support a specific need the donor sends in a check listing the need being matched.
 All student and volunteer donor names are anonymous.
 A donor can sign up on the email list to fund a specific request or make a general financial donation which can be used to help with any of the requests.
 100% of the funds raised are used towards families and students in the School District.
-This ministry is an outreach of the First Congregational Church, UCC of Wolfeboro and its Board has representatives from the school district and other community figures.
+This ministry is an outreach of the First Congregational Church, UCC of Wolfeboro and its Board has representatives from the school district and community.

 Contact: First Congregational Church, UCC (Office Administrator)